About Regeneration

 • There are few studies focused on what happens to beavers after they are translocated to a new area, making it difficult to determine best practices.
 This study focused on beaver relocations in the Coast Range of Oregon.

 • The effects of beaver activity in landscapes that are sensitive to climate change need to be expanded.
-Here is a research article about the impacts new beaver dams are having on the tundra ecosystem of the Arctic as temperatures warm.
+NOAA has a research article about the impacts new beaver dams are having on the tundra ecosystem of the Arctic as temperatures warm.

 • What role can beavers play in urban and suburban areas?
-Here and here are articles focused on the positive role beavers can have in urban stormwater management.
+Georgia State University and Saporta Report have articles focused on the positive role beavers can have in urban stormwater management.

 Companies